MatthijsBrem/wheelchair-design-platform/README.md

     if (volume > 0) {
     uint32_t col = Rainbow(gradient); //Our retrieved 32-bit color

-    //These variables determine where to start and end the pulse since it starts from the middle of the strand.
+These variables determine where to start and end the pulse since it starts from the middle of the strand.
+The quantities are stored in variables so they only have to be computed once.

-    //  The quantities are stored in variables so they only have to be computed once. int start = LED_HALF - (LED_HALF * (volume / maxVol));
+    int start = LED_HALF - (LED_HALF * (volume / maxVol));
     int finish = LED_HALF + (LED_HALF * (volume / maxVol)) + strand.numPixels() % 2;

-    //Listed above, LED_HALF is simply half the number of LEDs on your strand. ↑ this part adjusts for an odd quantity.
+Listed above, LED_HALF is simply half the number of LEDs on your strand. ↑ this part adjusts for an odd quantity.

     for (int i = start; i < finish; i++) {